Self-Supporting Ordained Ministry

 Although there is no nationally agreed definition of what an SSOM (Self-Supporting Ordained Minister) is, it is generally accepted that they are clergy who hold the Bishop's Licence, but do not receive a stipend.
 Therefore, they are not 'supported' by the Church: rather, they 'support' themselves through paid employment, and/or other forms of income, including pensions, benefits etc.

-Although some SSMs work in paid employment, this does not make them an MSE (Minister in Secular Employment).
-An MSE is a clergyperson who is either paid by a secular organisation (such as a school or hospital) in order to carry out a role as an ordained minister; or who work in secular employment and their employer recognises and allows their functioning as clergy in that organisation.
-In both cases, the Bishop's Licence will reference the place of work
+While many SSOMs work in paid employment, this does not automatically make them an MSE (Minister in Secular Employment).
+An MSE is a clergyperson who is either paid by a secular organisation (such as a school or hospital) in order to carry out a role as an ordained minister (in some cases, they may be or operate as a Chaplain); or who work in secular employment and their employer recognises and allows their functioning as clergy in that organisation.
+In both cases, the Bishop's Licence will reference the place of work.

 Is God Calling You?